YottaDB/YDBDoc/GTMAdminOps/ydbjournal.rst

 -VERIFY along with -BACKWARD verifies all journal records from the end of the journal file till the turn around point.
 When -VERIFY -BACKWARD is specified along with -RECOVER or -ROLLBACK, backward processing involves two passes, the first pass to do the verification until the turn around point, and the second pass to apply before image (PBLK) records.

 When -NOVERIFY -BACKWARD is specified along with -RECOVER or -ROLLBACK, PBLKs are applied to the database in the same pass as the verification.
 This speeds up processing.
 But the disadvantage of this approach is that in the event of verification terminating in the middle of backward processing, there is no protection of cross-region integrity.
-YottaDB/FIS recommends the use of -VERIFY (the default) when -BACKWARD is used with -RECOVER or -ROLLBACK.
-For -FORWARD, unless there is reason to suspect that the journal files have sustained structural damage, YottaDB/FIS suggests the use of -NOVERIFY (the default).
+YottaDB recommends the use of -VERIFY (the default) when -BACKWARD is used with -RECOVER or -ROLLBACK.
+For -FORWARD, unless there is reason to suspect that the journal files have sustained structural damage, YottaDB suggests the use of -NOVERIFY (the default).

 When used independent of -RECOVER (or -ROLLBACK), -[NO]VERIFY option does not need database access.
 In this case the default is -VERIFY.